Kalasha language: History

 Early scholars to have done work on Kalasha include the 19th-century orientalist Gottlieb Wilhelm Leitner and the 20th-century linguist Georg Morgenstierne.
 More recently, studies have been undertaken by Elena Bashir and several others.
 The development of practical literacy materials has been associated with the Kalasha linguist Taj Khan Kalash.
 The Southern Kalash or Urtsun Kalash shifted to a Khowar-influenced dialect of Kalasha-mun in the 20th century called Urtsuniwar.

 Classification

 Of all the languages in Pakistan, Kalasha is likely the most conservative, along with the nearby language Khowar.
 In a few cases, Kalasha is even more conservative than Khowar, e.g. in retaining voiced aspirate consonants, which have disappeared from most other Dardic languages.

 Some of the typical retentions of sounds and clusters (and meanings) are seen in the following list.
 However, note some common New Indo-Aryan and Dardic features as well.

 Phonology

-The Kalasha language is phonologically atypical because it contrasts plain, long, nasal and retroflex vowels as well as combinations of these (Heegård & Mørch 2004).
+The Kalasha language is phonologically atypical because it contrasts plain, long, nasal and retroflex vowels as well as combinations of these.
 Set out below is the phonology of Kalasha: